SystemsMetabolomics/BiomarKid_Clustering/README.md

 This Bachelor Thesis consists of different scripts.
 For running this code, a dummy dataset is included since the real dataset is not publicly distributable.
+The dummy set is just random data that follows the structure of the original data but not data this code was written for.

 Please run 00.init.R first.
 This will load all packages required and create the directories needed to save